runtimeverification/javamop/INSTALL.md

        download and install Git, please follow the instructions found on [this page](http://git-scm.com/book/en/Getting-Started-Installing-Git)

+N.B.
+Step 2 and Step 3 are interchangeable.
+You can perform either step and then go to Step 4.

 2. Build JavaMOP from Source

   1. Download the JavaMOP source code